 2. Kavos, the best area to stay in Corfu for nightlife

 Next, we move to the south-eastern point of the island and the town of Kavos.
 Outside of Corfu Town, Kavos is undoubtedly the most famous location on the island, however, it has earned the distinction for a vastly different reason.

-Kavos is a destination famed worldwide for its wild party reputation, being a popular destination particularly among younger travellers from around Europe.
-Featuring a strip largely dedicated to clubs, bars, restaurants and tourist shops, which stay open into the early hours, those looking to drink and dance their nights away will have no shortage of options in a place like this.
+Kavos is a destination famed worldwide for its wild party reputation, being a popular destination particularly among younger travelers from around Europe.
+Featuring a strip largely dedicated to clubs, tourist shops, restaurants and bars which stay open into the early hours, those looking to drink and dance their nights away will have no shortage of options in a place like this.

-People looking to party around the clock won’t be disappointed either, as the region features some of the islands most stunning beaches, which are packed with bars, vendors and activities to make your days just as thrilling as your nights.
+People looking to party around the clock won’t be disappointed either, as the region features some of the islands most stunning beaches, which are plenty of bars, vendors, and activities to make your days just as thrilling as your nights.